borodiychuk/patchwork/README.md

-# patchwork
+# Patchwork quilt patterns generator

-Patchwork quilts generator
+This is a tool that generates patchwork quilt pattern.